-Third-party only car insurance (TPO) is the minimum level motor cover required to drive on UK roads and provides protection against the costs associated with other parties.
+Third-party only car insurance (TPO) is the minimum level of motor cover required to drive on UK roads and provides protection against the costs associated with other parties.
 This includes other pedestrians, drivers, vehicles, and properties, so you’re protected if ever you’re involved in an at-fault car accident.

 You can learn more about third-party car insurance and the other types of policies available in the UK in our guides:

-There are around 1 million uninsured drivers in the UK, so the chances of you being involved in an accident with one are not as slim as you may think at first.
+According to MIB, there are around 1 million uninsured drivers in the UK, so the chances of you being involved in an accident with one are not as slim as you may think at first.

 If, after checking on Ask MID, you discover that the vehicle you were involved in an incident or car crash with is uninsured, you should proceed to begin a claim through the MIB.

 The MIB fund can help you claim compensation for personal injury and vehicle damage if you were not at fault.
 If you were at fault, however, the MIB will not be able to help you make a claim.